JasonMcTigue/project-template/README.md

 ###### Jason McTigue, G00312233

 ## Introduction
-This database contains all the candidates than ran in the 2016 Irish election.
+This database contains all the candidates than ran in the **2016 Irish election**.
 It contains information for each candidate and matches them to their party and also too their constituency.

 ## Database
 In my database I created each candidate with there full name, age, constituency and then their party.

-The query I used for creating the candidates was:
+<h1>The query I used for creating the candidates was:</h1>

 ```cypher
 CREATE
 (:Candidate {Name: "Michael McGrath", Age: "39", Constituency: "Cork South Central", Party: "Fianna Fáil"})
 ```

-The query I used for creating each constituency was:
+<h1>The query I used for creating each constituency was:</h1>

 ```cypher
 CREATE
 (constituency:Constituency {Name: "Cavan-Monaghan", Num_Seats: "4", Population: "120,483"})
 ```

-The query I used for creating the parties was:
+<h1>The query I used for creating the parties was:</h1>

 ```cypher
 (fg:Party {Name: "Fine Gael", Leader: "Enda Kenny", Founded: 1933, Dail_Seats: 50})
 ```
-The query I used to match candidates to their parties and constituencies:
+<h1>The query I used to match candidates to their parties and constituencies:</h1>

 ```cypher
 MATCH